vogoltsov/visual-paradigm-plugins/README.md

 ## Confluence Plugin
 This plugin provides the ability to export diagrams as attachments to [Atlassian Confluence](https://www.atlassian.com/software/confluence) using the REST API.

+## DevTools Plugin
+This plugin is only useful during plugin development and normally should not be installed.

 # Build and Install